 What do you replace these foods with?
 Losing convenience foods is one of the big challenges of eating a paleolithic diet.
-I recommend committing an afternoon on the weekend (or other convenient day) and cooking for your freezer (I try and always have frozen soups, stews, roasted chicken meat, and paleo pasta sauce in my freezer for quick meals during the week).
+I recommend committing an afternoon on the weekend (or other convenient day) and cooking for your freezer (I try and always have frozen soups/stews, roasted chicken meat, and paleo pasta sauce in my freezer for quick meals during the week).
 I also try and freeze one meal’s worth of leftovers every time I make a big meal during the week.
-Freezing paleo muffins, paleo bread and/or paleo cookies may be really helpful for your family.
-I also keep a good stock of frozen vegetables, freeze-dried fruit, coconut products, nuts and seeds.
-For stocking your pantry, check out my post Important Pantry Items for the Paleo Baker.
+Freezing paleo muffins, paleo cookies and/or paleo bread may be really helpful for your family.
+I also keep a good stock of frozen vegetables, coconut products, freeze-dried fruit (Strawberries, Blueberries, Grapes, Peaches, Apricot, Kiwi, Papaya, Banana, Mango, Apple, Pineapple ), nuts (Almonds, Cashews, Walnuts, Pecans, Macadamias, Pistachios,Hazelnuts, Brazil Nuts), and seeds (Sunflower Seeds, Pumpkin Seeds).
+For more information about stocking your pantry, check out my post Important Pantry Items for the Paleo Baker.

 If you are just starting a paleo diet and you aren’t ready to purge your pantry yet, that’s okay.
 But I can tell you from personal experience that when you are ready, it’s a truly liberating thing to do.